NNeuralDynamics/eCLIP-ENCODE-GRCH38/README.md

 skopt python package (PRIESSTESS was developed with version 0.8.1)

 ## About the dataset
 This is a eCLIP (enhanced CrossLinking and ImmunoPrecipitation) data obtained from the ENCODE (Encyclopedia of DNA Elements) database. eCLIP is a high-throughput technique used to map RNA-binding protein (RBP) interaction sites across the transcriptome.
+The current dataset focuses on K562 and HepG2 celllines.

 ## File formats
 FASTQ (.fastq.gz): Raw sequencing reads before processing